bluz71/nvim-linefly/README.md

 [lualine](https://github.com/nvim-lualine/lualine.nvim),
 [lightline](https://github.com/itchyny/lightline.vim) and
-[airline](https://github.com/vim-airline/vim-airline) plugins contain over 8,000, 3,600 and 7,300 code respectively.
+[airline](https://github.com/vim-airline/vim-airline) plugins contain over 8,000, 3,600 and 7,300 lines of code respectively.
 In fairness, the latter plugins are more featureful, configurable and visually pleasing.

 :warning: _linefly_ has a predominantly fixed layout, this will **not** be an appropriate `statusline` plugin if layout flexibility is desired.